 Nobody has a closer connection to our waters than hook and line fishermen.
 Living by our motto, “One Hook, One Fish At A Time,” not only guarantees that our customers receive quality seafood but safeguards our fisheries for future generations of cooperative members.
 It’s important that our grandchildren can fish the same way that we do.
 That is the very definition of sustainability.

-Only a small percentage—less than 5%—of Alaska seafood comes from hook and line methods, but what line-caught fish lack in quantity, they more than make up for in quality.
+Only a small percentage—much less than 5%—of seafood comes from hook and line methods, but what line-caught fish lack in quantity, they more than make up for in quality.

-A line-caught fish is a superior product and is the most premium quality fish on the market.
+Line-caught seafood is the pinnacle of quality.
 No fish is handled with more care from the time it leaves the water until it is delivered to a customer than a line-caught fish.
 We are particularly fastidious with our handling procedures, and you’ll notice when you taste how delicious our fish are.